Etravirine (By mouth)

 - Blistering, peeling, or red skin rash

-- Dark-colored urine or pale stools, nausea, vomiting, loss or appetite, pain in your upper stomach, yellow skin or eyes
+- Dark urine or pale stools, nausea, vomiting, loss or appetite, stomach pain, yellow skin or eyes

 - Fever, chills, cough, sore throat, and body aches